cmaxw/devchat-eleventy/src/my-javascript-story/mjs-115-noam-rosenthal.md

 Noam was first introduced to programming at the age of seven when he started creating games in [Pascal](https://en.wikipedia.org/wiki/Pascal_(programming_language)) language.
 He then went onto  learn HTML.
 Charles and Noam talk about how the programming community has changed over the years and how it is a lot easier to access knowledge today.
 On how to  improve as a developer, Noam recommends not  staying in the comfort zone of the job description and doing as many volunteer projects as possible.

-Noam is also a musician and he plays base in a band - [Lost Highways ](https://www.facebook.com/pg/LostHighways1/about/?ref=page_internal) and when he isn't coding he is busy producing the songs for their new upcoming album with his band.
+Noam is also a musician and he plays base in  [Lost Highways ](https://www.facebook.com/pg/LostHighways1/about/?ref=page_internal) music band.
+When he isn't coding he is busy producing the songs for their new upcoming album with his band.